-First thing’s first: if you’re looking to start quantifying your investment in data with practical advice and step-by-step calculation worksheets, look no further — get the white paper Data Science: What is it Worth?
+First things first: if you’re looking to start quantifying your investment in data with practical advice and step-by-step calculation worksheets, look no further — get the white paper Data Science: What Is It Worth?
 Calculating ROI for Your Investment in Data.

-Different Avenues to ROI
+Different Avenues to ROI for Analytics

 The reality of measuring the return on investments in data teams and projects — and especially for data tools and technologies — can be particularly challenging.
-Therefore, the first step in calculating ROI is to define “success” for the particular business and considering all the ways - directly and indirectly — that data, or a data department, has made contributions.
-Value can come in many different forms, so part of the work involved is considering all the possible ways that data could be bringing success.
+Therefore, the first step in calculating ROI for analytics is to define “success” for the particular business and considering all the ways — both directly and indirectly — that data, or a data department, has made contributions.
+Value can come in many different forms, so part of the work involved is considering all the possible ways that data could be driving success.

-How to Increase ROI
+How to Increase ROI for Analytics